 Only the Headteacher of the Academy has the authority to exclude a child.
 Exclusion may consist of one or more periods for up to 45 days within any one school year.
-The Headteacher may also exclude a child permanently, which will then be a legal procedure in following ratification with the Governors.
+The Headteacher may also exclude a child permanently, which will then be a legal procedure following ratification by the Governors.
 Involvement from parents/carers, staff and outside agencies may be involved to try to avoid fixed term exclusions.